Although you will want to use your own equipment if practicing regularly, mats, blocks, blankets and straps are available for use at the studio.

 Yoga is an extraordinarily effective way of keeping you both flexible and strong.
 At its heart it is all about balance.
 True, some of the postures can be done relatively gently, raising physical awareness rather than heart rate, but every class will include some more challenging postures and vinyasa/sequenced poses that will most certainly get the heart pumping, improving cardiovascular health, endurance and fitness levels in general.

 Even to the experienced eye, the number of different styles of yoga available these days is dizzying.
 All physical types of yoga (i.e. most that are found in the West) come under the umbrella of Hatha yoga.
-Within the sphere of Hatha, there then come many different styles, e.g: Iyengar, Astanga, Kripalu, Power Yoga, Vinyasa Flow, Kundalini, Bikram, Viniyoga, Jivamukti, Anusara, Sivananda - the list is seemingly endless (and is always increasing!).
-All the teachers at Stable Yoga are fully qualified Hatha Yoga instructors, but inevitably their teaching styles draw on the types of yoga that they are most drawn to and/or knowledgable about.
-Classes attract a broad range of students of different needs and abilities, and all sessions provide a solid foundation in the various elements of Hatha Yoga, which ultimately aim for peace and clarity of mind through mastery of the body and breath.
-More information on the style of each teacher and the contents of their classes can be found on the 'Description of Classes' page of this website, but as for whether the teaching style and content of a class suits an individual student?
+Within the sphere of Hatha, there then come many different styles, e.g: Iyengar, Astanga, Kripalu, Power Yoga, Vinyasa Flow, Kundalini, Bikram, Viniyoga, Jivamukti, Anusara, Sivananda - the list is seemingly endless (and always increasing!)
+All the teachers at Stable Yoga are fully qualified Yoga instructors, but their classes vary quite widely, attracting a broad range of students of different needs and abilities.
+More information on the style of each teacher and the contents of their classes can be found on the 'Class Descriptions & Styles of Yoga' page of this website, but whether the teaching style and content of a class suits an individual student?
 That can, like a piece of clothing, only really be decided by trying it!

 When it comes to food and digestion each individual is different and needs to find out what works for them.
 In general, it is not recommended to eat a large meal within 2 hours of a class.
 If you are hungry, then a light meal or snack at least an hour before is best.